kadirtastepe/LSF-and-MTF-Measurement/README.md

 ## Introduction
 ### Summary
-In this work I tried to find Line Spread Function(LSF) and Modulation Transfer Function(MTF) of my smartphone.
+In this work, I tried to find the Line Spread Function(LSF) and Modulation Transfer Function(MTF) of my smartphone.
 Objects are designed in Mathematica 12.1.1 program.
-For LSF I designed equidistant objects (binarized white and black stripes) with different widths and for MTF I designed equidistant objects (binarized white and black stripes) with same and various widths in actual size.
-Actual size means computer designs based on pixels, I designed objects in real life measure mm unit.
-Then I printed the objects, objects dimensions are in mm.
-Then I take pictures of the objects with my smartphone camera in Automatic mode, without using zoom or flashlight and I save images as RAW JPEG and transfered to my computer with data cable for eliminating data loss.
-In order to analyse the images I take a small samples from images by using paint.
-Because whole image contains lot of information and I do not have enough computer power for that.
+For LSF I designed equidistant objects (binarized white and black stripes) with different widths and for MTF I designed equidistant objects (binarized white and black stripes) with the same and various widths in actual size.
+Actual size means computer designs based on pixels, I designed objects in real-life measure mm unit.
+Then I printed the objects with dimensions in mm.
+Then I take pictures of the objects with my smartphone camera in Automatic mode, without using zoom or flashlight and I save images as RAW JPEG and transferred them to my computer with a data cable for eliminating data loss.
+To analyse the images I take small samples from images by using paint.
+Because the whole image contains a lot of information and I do not have enough computing power for that.
 Samples analyzed in MATLAB R2020a.
 By plotting graphs intensities of pixels of grayscaled images versus pixels, I have calculated LSF and MTF.

 ## Line Spread Function(LSF)

 ### Methods of Experiment

 A test image (Figure 1) is prepared in Mathematica 12.1.1.
 All objects are in actual size.
-This test image includes three vertical and horzontal lines with widths of 1mm, 0.5mm and 0.1mm and one rectangle 5mm × 3mm.
+This test image includes three vertical and horizontal lines with widths of 1mm, 0.5mm and 0.1mm and one rectangle of 5mm × 3mm.
 First I created equally distant stripes in actual size, then changed the widths of the stripes.

 ### Mathematica Code For Real Size Object Generation
 ```Mathematica